SanariSan/webpack-preact/README.md

   }
 ```

 This results in a development environment of about ~50 MiB, with little left to remove except possibly TypeScript.
-This enlightened setup is presented here - https://github.com/SanariSan/esbuild-preact
+While not exact, a similar streamlined setup can be found here: https://github.com/SanariSan/esbuild-preact